antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware Work Log

+## Fri Apr 13 2018
+- Completed telemetry and logging for Retry
+- Communicated the basic to Sam Stickland
+- Found issue in Log library where colors codes are present when device is not a TTY

+## Thu Apr 12 2018
+- Started work on the Retry library, and integrating Telemetry into it, as well as enabling it to be used as a dependency
+- Wrote project update

 ## Wed Apr 11 2018
 - Integrated Reflect into SubstAttr, including support for ancestor lookup